Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ## General information

 The "WebSocket" class provided by C# is used for communication between the Moderator-Client and the ServerLogic.
-When starting a session, the moderator is asked for a URL and password.
+When starting an Online-Session, the moderator is asked for a URL and password.
 The URL leads to the game ServerLogic and is then used to establish a WebSocket connection with the ServerLogic.
 Once the connection is established, the Moderator-Client sends a [RequestOpenSession](#requestopensession) message to the ServerLogic, which contains the Moderator-Client's Guid and the entered password.
 If this password is incorrect or if the Moderator-Client takes too long to send the [RequestOpenSession](#requestopensession) message, the WebSocket connection is automatically terminated.
-If not, a session is opened, and the PlayerAudience can join.
+If not, a Online-Session is opened, and the PlayerAudience can join.
 The messages sent back and forth between Moderator-Client and ServerLogic are all in JSON format. </br>
 The security and persistence of communication is guaranteed by the use of WebSockets in combination with the HTTPS protocol.
 In addition, for communication integral data is stored on the ServerLogic in hashed form.
 This includes the ServerLogic password and the moderator's Guid.

 ## ServerLogic logs

 The ServerLogic log stores the Moderator-Client's Guid and the sessionKey.
-If the ServerLogic should at any time lose the connection to the internet or have to close the current session, this will provide the following advantages:
+If the ServerLogic should at any time lose the connection to the internet or have to close the current Online-Session, this will provide the following advantages:

 - The logged Moderator-Client's Guid can still be used to send a [Reconnect](#reconnect) message to the ServerLogic without requiring the password to be re-entered.
-This allows the session to resume easily without having to change sessionKey or re-entering the password.
+This allows the Online-Session to resume easily without having to change sessionKey or re-entering the password.
-- The logged sessionKey allows the PlayerAudience-Clients to quickly and easily reconnect to the session without having to enter a new sessionKey.
+- The logged sessionKey allows the PlayerAudience-Clients to quickly and easily reconnect to the Online-Session without having to enter a new sessionKey.

 ## Differences between starting in Online-Mode and Offline-Mode

-When starting the application, the game offers the possibility to start the game either in form of an online session with a ServerLogic, or in Offline-Mode.
+When starting the application, the game offers the possibility to start the game either in Online-Mode with a server, or in Offline-Mode.
 Attention must be paid to a few important points here:

-- If you start the game as an online session, you can switch between online and offline at any time.
+- If you start the game as an Online-Session, you can switch between Online-Mode and Offline-Mode at any given time.
-- If you start the game in Offline-Mode, the game remains in Offline-Mode until the moderator starts an online session via the main menu.
+- If you start the game in Offline-Mode, the game remains in Offline-Mode until the moderator starts an Online-Session via the main menu.
 This decision was made because one wants to avoid that the moderator has to enter the URL to the ServerLogic and the password during the game.
-- For network protocol purposes, a flag is set to distinguish whether the game was initialized online or offline, so that sending and receiving messages is disregarded right from the start of the game.
+- For network protocol purposes, a flag is set to distinguish whether the game was initialized in Online-Mode or Offline-Mode, so that sending and receiving messages is disregarded right from the start of the game.

 ## Behaviour in the event of connection loss